PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     :width: 750
     :align: left

 In this example, the sign includes the black line traced out in an angled direction.
 The angled line can be "flattened" into each of its component cardinal axes, and then the resulting axis directions are simpler to record and analyze.
-The information to record in the program for this example should then be the directions indicated for the red and blue lines along each of their respective cardinal axes.
+The information to record in the program for this example should then be the directions indicated for the coloured lines along each of their respective cardinal axes.

 Here is a possible coding of `FOCUS <https://asl-lex.org/visualization/?sign=focus>`_, highlighting its two component axis directions within one module:

 .. image:: images/mov_sample_sign_FOCUS.png
     :width: 750
     :align: left

+When multiple directions are selected within one module, this is always interpreted as an angled direction with all selections applying simultaneously.
+To instead indicate a sequence of directions, create multiple modules and select the appropriate direction for each one.

 .. comment::
     From the 'to mention' doc: It might be useful to give some examples of how our perceptual movement direction combination (e.g., up-ipsi, etc.) correspond to Johnson & Liddell’s (2021) vertical and horizontal “directions of bearing” (p.140-141, fig. 8-9).